lape/larsp-website/src/_posts/2023-10-28-syncthing.md

 find . -name "*\ 2" -delete
 ```

 Also, sometimes iCloud is not updating at all for some reason.
-Yesterday, I was fed up with this and installed [SyncThing](https://github.com/syncthing/syncthing) on my Macs.
+Yesterday, I was fed up with this and installed [Syncthing](https://github.com/syncthing/syncthing) on my Macs.
 It's a free, open-source file synchronization software that works on all major platforms and works really smoothly.
 I used it in the past already, and never had a problem.
 For iOS, there is a third party solution ([MöbiusSync](https://www.mobiussync.com/)) for syncing with you other devices (worked also without problems for me, in a minute).

-There is a [goals document](https://github.com/syncthing/syncthing/blob/main/GOALS.md) describing SyncThing if you're interested.
+There is a [goals document](https://github.com/syncthing/syncthing/blob/main/GOALS.md) describing Syncthing if you're interested.